Email Marketing Etiquette Philosophy, And Best Practices

-- Set up a CRM and gather your email list with awesome content.
+- Set up a CRM and gather your email list with buyer-centric content;

 - Never pay for email address or ‘scrape’ leads.
-Just never do it.
-It ruins email marketing for everybody else, and will eventually drive people from email altogether, if your domain isn’t blacklisted for spam.
+It ruins email marketing for everybody else, and will eventually drive people from email altogether, if your domain isn’t blacklisted for spam;

 - Segment your email leads.
 Provide copy and content that appeal to micro-segments or personas;

 - Link to content that is mapped to your personas;

 - Don’t email without an offer of objective-value content, and only offer content so great you believe people will share it;